sparcopen/open-research-doathon/Do-a-thon template files/on the day instructions.md

 * What's the possiblity: What can happen at the event if people work for it?
 * Logistics & house keeping
  * What's the program?
- * Where are the toilots, fire exits, wifi, food, etc.
+ * Where are the toilets, fire exits, WiFi, food, etc.
- * Ask if folks don't want to be photographed
+ * Ask whether folks don't want to be photographed

  You don't need slides for this, just use your repository.